Politics

 Siti Nurbaya Bakar, forestry and environment minister of Indonesia, in 2018 at the International Tropical Peatland Center | © CIFOR

 Indonesia is home to one of the world’s largest rainforests.
-As one of the largest carbon emitters as well, it has been criticized for clearing its forest in profits of palm oil plantations.
+One of the largest carbon emitters, it has also been criticized for clearing its forests in profits of palm oil plantations.
 Indonesia is the largest exporter of palm oil.

-On Facebook, the minister also wrote on a more ambiguous tone that “the massive ongoing development […] must not stop for the sake of carbon emissions or in the name of deforestation“.
+On Facebook, the minister also wrote in a more ambiguous tone that “the massive ongoing development […] must not stop for the sake of carbon emissions or in the name of deforestation.

-In October, an analysis from Greenpeace Indonesia showed that at least “600 plantation companies have at illegal operations set up inside the forest estate” despite being designated as off-limit areas for plantations.
-For the organization, the results, shared before COP26 were “a clear indication that the Indonesian government is not willing to enforce laws to stop deforestation on public lands or follow through on its climate commitments“.
+In October, an analysis from Greenpeace Indonesia showed that at least “600 plantation companies have illegal operations set up inside the forest estate” despite being designated as off-limit areas for plantations.
+The results shared by the organization before COP26 were “a clear indication that the Indonesian government is not willing to enforce laws to stop deforestation on public lands or follow through on its climate commitments.”

-During COP26, 28 governments also committed to remove deforestation from the global trade of food, which could affect Indonesian palm oil products.
+During COP26, 28 governments also committed to removing deforestation from the global trade of food, which could affect products with Indonesian palm oil.

 Read more about Indonesia